supaglue-labs/supaglue/docs/docs/destinations/postgres.md

 ![postgres-config](/img/postgres_form.png)

-We recommend creating a separate Supaglue role, user, and schema:
+We recommend creating a separate Postgres role, user, and schema for Supaglue.
+Using the new Postgres user to run the following:

 ```sql
 create schema supaglue;